ponsoc/ststeroids/README.md

 `register_element(element_name: str)`

-Registers an Streamlit element onto the component by generating component bound key.
+Registers a Streamlit element onto the component by generating component bound key.
 Use this function when setting a key for an element within the component.

 Usage: